alejo4373/foobar/README.md

 5. Now a new section *Create or use an existing role* should have appeared with two radio buttons.
 Pick ```New Role```, this will create a new role for AppSync that allows it to interact with DynamoDB more specifically with the table we specified.
 Here the default are actually pretty good so we can run with them.
 6. Your setup should look something like [this](/assets/images/app-sync-data-source.png).
 Hit ```Create```.
 7. Repeat for table ```foobar_events_table```.
 At the end your Data Sources page should look like [this](/assets/images/app-sync-data-sources-list.png)

+##### ⟶  Lambda Function as Data Source

+Very much like setting a DynamoDB table as data source we set our Lambda Function, with some variations.

+1. One more time go to the Data Sources page and hit `New`.
+Fill in the *Data source name* field with `getGooglePhotoReference`.
+2. *Data source type* should be `AWS Lambda Function`.
+3. *Region* the region where you have your Lambda function, mine is `us-east-2`.
+4. A new drop down list called *Function ARN* should have appeared when you picked the region, here you can pick your actual Lambda Function.
+Check in the name for `function:getGooglePhotoReference`.
+If the function does not appear make sure you selected the right region.
+5. Now a new section *Create or use an existing role* should have appeared with two radio buttons.
+Pick ```New Role```, this will create a new role for AppSync that allows it to call our Lambda Function with the necessary permissions.
+6. This setup should look something like [this](/assets/images/app-sync-lambda-data-source.png).
+Hit ```Create```.

 ##### Schema
 In the left menu seen before now go to ```Schema```.
 You will see [this screen](/assets/images/app-sync-schema-page.png).
 To the left a text editor: **Schema** .
 Replace its content with the content of [```schema.graphql```](/AWS/AppSync/schema.graphql), then hit ```Save Schema```.